alinex/node-spawn/README.md

 - automatic error control
 - automatic retry in case of error
-- automatic delying in case of high server load
+- automatic delaying in case of high server load
 - completely adjustable
+- use priorities (also on OS level)

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.